abugasavio/piianalyzer/README.rst

 3. `Stanford Named Entity Tagger <http://nlp.stanford.edu/software/CRF-NER.shtml>`_: for extracting the locations, organizations and peoples names.

-The analyzer opens the provided file and checks scans returns a summary of the types of data that are in the provided dataset.
+The analyzer opens the provided file, analyses it and returns a summary of the types of data that are in the provided dataset.
 With this information the data manager can easily classify the data.